openstack-archive/four-opens/docs/opensource.rst

 tests, run against the public API of the product.
 In this way, the scope of modifications is limited.

+Furthermore, in the case of fast-evolving infrastructure software, it's worth noting that keeping local changes private is not a great long-term strategy.
+Maintaining a delta between code running in production and fast-evolving upstream open source code is very costly, and gets more difficult as time passes.
+Technical debt adds up quickly to a point where paying it back is impossible.
+Engaging upstream to propose your local improvements and finally getting most of them in the open source project itself is the only sane way forward over the long run.

 References
 ----------
 .. [#OSI] https://opensource.org/licenses/alphabetical